 Students may also elect to complete a concentration in General Biology, Biology Education, Ecology, Organismal Biology or Molecular and Microbial Biology as part of either the Bachelor of Arts or the Bachelor of Science.
 Students interested in marine biology and oceanography may elect course work at the Moss Landing Marine Laboratories for partial fulfillment of their in-residence major and degree requirements.

-Academic advising for all biology majors will begin October 13, 2014 with priority registration starting November 5, 2014.
-You will NOT be able to register for Winter/Spring 2015 classes without meeting with your adviser.
+Academic advising for all biology majors will begin April 1, 2015 with priority registration starting April 30th, 2015.
+You will NOT be able to register for Summer/Fall 2015 classes without meeting with your adviser.

-Please note that several faculty will be on sabbatical leave this Fall, you will temporarily be assigned to another faculty member for advising.
+Please note that several faculty will be on sabbatical leave this Spring, you will temporarily be assigned to another faculty member for advising.